valthoraval/OBD/src/reveal/1_1_cloud_computing.md

 <!--v-->

 > The cloud is a real physical place - accessed over the internet - where a service is performed for you or where your stuff is stored.
-Your stuff is stoed in the cloud, not on your device because the cloud is not on any device; the cloud lives in datacenters.
+Your stuff is stored in the cloud, not on your device because the cloud is not on any device; the cloud lives in datacenters.
 A program running on your device accesses the cloud over the internet.
 The cloud is infinite, accessible from anywhere, at any time

-Todd Hoff in "Explain the Cloud like I'm 10"
+**Todd Hoff in "Explain the Cloud like I'm 10"**

 <!--s-->